 - A reference to the group's authorizing statute;

 - A description of the organizational structure and a description of the employee bargaining unit or group of nonrepresented employees for which the group is applying;

-- A statement of whether the group is requesting medical, dental, life and AD&D, and long-term disability insurance or medical/vision only.
+- A statement of whether the group is requesting medical, dental, vision, life, AD&D, and long-term disability insurance or medical only.

-- A resolution from the group’s governing body authorizing the purchase of PEBB insurance coverage.
-Sample resolution
+- A resolution from the group's governing body authorizing the purchase of SEBB insurance coverage.
+Sample resolution.

-- A signed governmental function attestation document that attests to the fact that employees for whom the group is applying are governmental employees whose services are substantially all in the performance of essential governmental functions.
-Sample attestation
+- A signed governmental function attestation that attests to the fact that employees for whom the group is applying are governmental employees whose services are substantially all in the performance of essential governmental functions.
+Sample attestation.

 - Historical claims and cost information that includes:

 - Large claims history for 24 months by quarter that excludes the most recent 3 months,

 - Ongoing large claims management report for the most recent quarter provided in the large claims history, and

 In addition, groups with 5,000 or more employees and employee organizations representing school employees, regardless of the number of employees, must also provide the following: